 Fish River Lodge: Our full report

-Perched on the western rim of Fish River Canyon, Fish River Lodge lies within the Canyon Nature Park, a privately owned reserve of 450km2 which includes a 75km stretch along the canyon's edge.
+Perched on the western rim of Fish River Canyon, Fish River Lodge lies within the Canyon Nature Park, a privately ...... owned reserve of 450km2 which includes a 75km stretch along the canyon's edge.
 The lodge's dramatic location gives spectacular views across the Fish River Canyon.

-Activities offered from Fish River Lodge include an evening scenic drive to watch the sunset over a glass of champagne, and a full-day canyon drive.
-This guided excursion involves descending a very bumpy route into the canyon by 4WD to have a picnic lunch by the permanent rock pools on the Fish River.
-There are a few short walks available from the lodge.
-On our last visit here in June 2011 we did a short walk along the canyon rim, and found it to be very enjoyable with lots of photo opportunities.
+For those less inclined to spend the whole day on foot but like the idea of stretching your legs, there are also a few short walks available from the lodge.
+On our last visit here we did a short walk (about 45 minutes there and 45 minutes back) along the canyon rim, and found it to be very enjoyable with lots of photo opportunities.
+These are well marked and perfectly easy to do self-guided, however if you would like to learn a little more about the surroundings, then you can take a guide with you for around N$385.
 However, guests hoping to visit the view points on the eastern side of the canyon rim will find these a very long drive from Fish River Lodge – if you wish to visit these it is better to stay at one of Canyon Village, Canyon Lodge or Canyon Roadhouse.

 For its location on the edge of Fish River Canyon, Fish River Lodge is unrivalled.
 While the minimalist style of the lodge may not be to everyone's taste, the views are spectacular, there are photo opportunities aplenty, and the chance to explore the canyon itself is an added bonus.